-Ben Chang is currently Spokesperson, Director of Media Relations, and acting Assistant Vice President for Communications, helping manage the University’s range of communications channels and amplify University priorities, including diversity and inclusion in higher education, environmental and climate science, and development of an innovation ecosystem in New Jersey.
+Ben Chang is Deputy Vice President for Communications and University Spokesperson, helping manage the University’s range of communications channels and amplify University priorities, including diversity and inclusion in higher education, environmental and climate science, and development of an innovation ecosystem in New Jersey.
 Previously, Ben served as a career Foreign Service Officer, with postings at the National Security Council in both the Bush and Obama White House, the U.S. Mission to the United Nations, the U.S. delegation to the OECD, and El Salvador.

 Prior to moving to Princeton, Chang was managing director for Public Affairs and Crisis at Burson-Marsteller in Washington, D.C., Events Editor at the Los Angeles Times, Associate Administrator for Communications at the Small Business Administration, and an SVP at the Albright Stonebridge Group